 SECURITY AND SAFETY

-Because MSF's purpose is to bring medical assistance to people in distress, the work may occur in settings of active conflict, or in post-conflict environments, in which there are inherent risks, potential danger, and ongoing threats to safety and security.
-MSF acknowledges that it is impossible to exclude all risks, but we do our most as an organization to mitigate these risks through comprehensive security management.
-Each field has strict, detailed safety regulations and security plans in place based on thorough analysis of that specific context.
-Risks are continually monitored and security regulations are updated as needed.
+MSF's purpose is to bring essential medical treatment to people in crisis.
+As such, the work may take place in active conflict settings, or in post-conflict environments.
+There are inherent risks in these environments, and ongoing threats to safety and security.
+MSF acknowledges that it is impossible to exclude all risks, but we do everything we can as an organization to mitigate these risks through comprehensive security management.
 Once in the field, all MSF staff must observe security rules and regulations; failure to do so may result in dismissal.
-MSF’s safety regulations may restrict your freedom of movement outside of working hours.
-You may be under curfew and required to remain in the MSF compound when your working day is over.
+Keep in mind, however, that all these safety protocols exist to ensure that you can be as impactful and effective for the most vulnerable patients worldwide.

 DO YOU HAVE WHAT IT TAKES?

-- Does living in a tent or a traditional mud hut for an extended period sound like a fun challenge (or your worst nightmare)?
+- Does living in a tent or a mud hut with a thatched roof for an extended period of time sound like fun?

-- Could you handle severe weather conditions such as extreme heat or cold, high humidity, heavy rains, or dry desert conditions for long periods without access to a fan, air conditioning, or heater?
+- Could you handle extreme weather conditions such as intense heat or cold, heavy rain, or arid desert?

-- Are you open minded and creative when facing unexpected problems?
+- Are you open minded and creative when faced with unexpected problems?

 Despite such challenges, thousands of people have worked with MSF over the years and found their experiences in the field to be deeply rewarding, even life-changing.
 Being an MSF field worker means acting in solidarity with people facing unimaginable medical challenges.
 Your presence alongside people in times of need sends a profoundly meaningful and human message: "You are not forgotten”.

 Who do we need?